-Standing guard at the entrance to Boynton Canyon, the resort honors the long-ago people who called this region home.
+Standing guard at the entrance to Boynton Canyon, the resort honors the Native people who called this region home.

-The canyon has long been known as a place of spiritual inspiration and healing.
+Boynton Canyon has long been known as a place of spiritual inspiration and healing.
 According to Yavapai-Apache legend, it is where First Woman — with the sun and rain gods — restored the tribe to their long-cherished land.
-This vivid landscape was and is home to a variety of Native American tribes including the Hopi, Yavapai, Apache and Navajo.
+This vivid landscape was, and is, home to a variety of Native American tribes; including, the Hopi, Yavapai, Apache and Navajo.
 We invite you to discover the land, in combination with the wisdom and traditions of the people who lived here before and live here now, through our Native American experiences.
 Our ongoing initiative is aimed at accurately and respectfully presenting all aspects of Native American history and culture in ways consistent with tribal values and traditions.

-Enchantment honors the history of Boynton Canyon.
-From the ancient waters that created incredible red rock walls, to the long-ago tribes who revered this sacred setting, from the miners and homesteaders and Native Americans who lived and worked here, to the 21st-century people who appreciate Boynton Canyon's fascinating history and archaeology, discover our engaging documentary shows what makes the home of Enchantment Resort and Mii amo Spa such a remarkable site.
+Enchantment works to honor and protect the history of Boynton Canyon.
+From the ancient waters that created incredible red rock walls, to the tribes who revered this sacred setting, from the homesteaders and Native Americans who lived and worked here, to the 21st-century visitors and habitants who appreciate Boynton Canyon's fascinating history and archeology, our indigenous experiences express what makes the home of Enchantment Resort such a remarkable site.